james-millner/technomads-talk-1/slides/images.md

 ## What are Web Applications?

-At its simplest, its a collection of assets that are managed and distributed over the web via HTTP requests.
+At its simplest, its a collection of assets that are managed and distributed over the web via HTTP requests via a web server.

-It can be multilayered with view assets, business logic and data access.

 ---

 ## A not so long time ago

-You used to have to configure your own web server.
+You used to have to configure your own web server!!
 Manually deploying changes and administrating services.

-And while this is still true today in some respects, its changed drastically in such a short time frame.
+And while this is still true today in some respects, the methods in which this is done have changed drastically.

 --
 ## Previously